tgirke/GEN242/content/en/assignments/Projects/project_data.md

 if you use the SRA Toolkit in your HPCC user account for the first time, then it might ask you to configure it by running `vdb-config --interactive` from the command-line.
 In the resulting dialog, one can keep the default settings, and then save and exit.
-By running prior to any FASTQ file downloads `vdb-config --interactive`, the download location will be set to the current working directory (see above).
+By running prior to any FASTQ file downloads `vdb-config --prefetch-to-cwd`, the download location will be set to the current working directory (see above).

 ```r